 - Leadership in the field of quality, including technical leadership, lectures at conferences, active participation in scientific committees, and application of quality methods in industry, business, government, health care or other domains.

-- Contributions to scientific and professional knowledge in fields relevant to quality theory and methods, as evidenced by original research published in the leading peer-reviewed academic and professional journals and by scholarly books.
+- Contributions to scientific and professional knowledge in fields relevant to quality theory and methods, as evidenced by scholarly books and/or patents and/or original research published in the leading peer-reviewed academic and professional journals.

-- Scientific prestige arising from quality control and quality improvement activities.
+- Scientific prestige arising from other activities in quality control and quality improvement or related disciplines (e.g., design of experiments and reliability).

-- Scientific prestige arising from editorial service to technical journals sponsored or co-sponsored by ASQ.
+- Scientific prestige arising from editorial service to highly-regarded technical journals in the area of quality.

 Nominations for the Shewhart Medal must be received by October 1.